arnabs542/interviewpractice/recursion/the-towers-of-hanoi-problem.md

 This is a classic recursion problem, and it highlights the key properties of a recursive solution: do a little work, and pass the rest off.
 In the words of Jeff, let the recursion fairy do its thing!

 The key idea of recursion is figuring out a base case, i.e. when to stop, and how to do the least amount of work before passing it on.
 In this case, if we are given _n_ rings to move, the least amount of work we can do is move at least 1 ring.
 Otherwise, nothing would get done, because nobody is doing any work at any time.
+So we agree to move one right, from the initial to peg to the final peg.
+But first, we ask the recursion fairy to move the top _n-1_ rings to the temp right so that we can legally move our ring, then we ask the recursion fairy to move the top _n-1_ rings back on top of ours.